 This is why it is imperative that you take into account the fund manager’s experience and track record before choosing to invest in a particular scheme.

-Past returns of a fund are an essential factor that you must consider before investing.
+The past return of a fund is an essential factor that you must consider before investing.
 A scheme’s historical performance indicates whether the fund managers have achieved their predetermined goals.
 Nevertheless, you must note that the past returns of a fund do not give an estimate regarding the scheme’s future performance.

 By considering this aspect, you can find out how well a dynamic bond fund was able to cope with the downside risk when interest rates were on the rise.
 In that regard, checking the returns generated by a fund during various market cycles is imperative.